 If you're an employer and you have a worker who’s experienced a work-related injury or illness, you must help them return to work safely if you can.
 There are a number of things you should do to make this happen.

 What is my role?

-You’re required to provide your worker with rehabilitation in the workplace in order to support them in getting better and back to work safely and as early as possible.
+You’re required to support your worker through rehabilitation, early and safe return to work.
 Research shows that this is a very important part of their recovery.
 This could mean making changes to their work while they recover.
-Your worker's rehabilitation should start as soon as possible after the injury has happened.
+Your worker's rehabilitation should start as soon as safe to do so after the injury has happened.

 What are my responsibilities?

-- Follow the seven principles set out in the Guidelines for Standard for Rehabilitation(PDF, 0.38 MB) to make sure your worker has the right level of support to either stay at work or return to work.
+- Follow the seven principles set out in the Guidelines for Standard for Rehabilitation(PDF, 0.58 MB) to make sure your worker has support to stay at or recover at work.